Cizlin/InfiniteHiddenItemViewer/README.md

 ## How to execute each script
 1) Download and install the latest version of Python 3 from https://www.python.org/downloads/.
 2) Download the scripts from this Github repository.
-You can download each file manually
+While git clone is the best method, you can also download them directly from the Raw file option:
+3)

 ## When to execute each script
 ### ShowAllHiddenItems.py